Charlie Frazer: Frontbencher

+Illness and death

 Beginning in 1911, Frazer suffered from frequent bouts of ill health.
 He caught influenza while in Perth in April 1913, and while campaigning a few weeks later suffered a relapse which developed into pneumonia.
 He was confined to hospital in Leonora for a week, taking another three weeks to fully recover.
 Frazer spent the day at Flemington Racecourse on 22 November and awoke the following morning with what he believed was a slight cold.
 He was subsequently examined by a doctor and found to be suffering from severe pneumonia of the left lung.
 He was taken to a private clinic where he died on the morning of 25 November, aged 33.
 He was granted a state funeral and buried beside his mother at Melbourne General Cemetery.
 Andrew Fisher, George Pearce, Josiah Thomas, Joseph Cook, John Forrest, and Agar Wynne served as pall-bearers.